Immortals-33/Scaffold-Lab/README.md

   </div>
 </div>

+####   Auxiliary Metrics

+Aside from main metrics in `summary.txt` files, a set of auxiliary metrics storing in `auxiliary_metrics.txt` files:
+* **Closest Contender**: For each case, we additionally provide information for the designable scaffold best mimicking the corresponding motif, namely *closest contender*.
+This gives users a closer look on the optimal design outcomes of the method for a particular motif no matter it is success or not, which would be informative for both method development and candidates selection.
+The scaffold PDB file along with the comparison to native scaffold could be found in the folder named `{folding_method}_closest_contender`.

 ### Customize Methods for Structure Prediction

 We support both AlphaFold2 (single-sequence version) and ESMFold for structure prediction during refolding.